-K'taka: BSY govt places border districts under coronavirus surveillance
+Karnataka: BSY govt places border districts under coronavirus surveillance

-Bengaluru, Feb 05: The BS Yediyurappa-led-Karnataka government on Tuesday has placed border districts of Dakshina Kannada, Kodagu, Chamarajnagar and Mysuru under novel coronovirus surveillance following three positive cases in neighbouring Kerala.
+Bengaluru, Feb 05: The B S Yediyurappa-led-Karnataka government on Tuesday has placed border districts of Dakshina Kannada, Kodagu, Chamarajnagar and Mysuru under novel coronavirus surveillance following three positive cases in neighbouring Kerala.

 Reportedly, on Tuesday the Department of Health and Family Welfare Services, State Surveillance Unit, said in a bulletin that till date 81 travellers from the coronavirus-affected countries have been identified and 58 of them are under home isolation.